jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 ```

 **12. Provide spatial data in WGS84 decimal format (EPSG:4326).** *REQUIRED*
-All geographic coordinates must be provided in WGS84 decimal format ([EPSG:4326](https://epsg.io/4326)).
+All geographic coordinates must be provided in WGS84 decimal format ([EPSG 4326](https://epsg.io/4326)).
 Latitude and longitude must be provided as separate variables.

 **&mdash;Example: Spatial data reported in WGS84 format only.**
 ```